Deisun/Interpreter2/README.md

 # Interpreter2
-Go based interpreter for a language called Monkey.
+A Go based interpreter for a language called Monkey.